jimsug/adventofcode/README.md

 * Probably not testing my code against the provided sample early enough (though in my defence, I've been right in the past without really doing this whole 'testing' thing)

 I will probably try to clean this up, since it seems to me that part 2, particularly, is potentially problematic in terms of runtime for extremely large input.

+### Day 12

+So, seems like I'm in a pattern of using a single file for both parts.
+Makes sense unless (and maybe even if) the input changes between the parts, though.

+This is a very naive approach, which I'm sure could be improved.